George AFB’s Atmospheric Nuclear Weapons Testing Decontamination Centers

 Volkswagen diesel “buy back” vehicles

-Volkswagen is storing thousands of diesel “buy back” vehicles at the Southern California Logistics Airport (SCLA) Unfortunately, this storage location is on the site of the Radiological Decontamination Centers at the former George Air Force Base (AFB), CA.
+Volkswagen is storing thousands of diesel “buy back” cars at the Southern California Logistics Airport (SCLA) Unfortunately, this storage location is on the site of the Radiological Decontamination Centers at the former George Air Force Base (AFB), CA.

 … “Stirling has leased them 134 acres,” said [Anita] Tuckerman, director of Asset Services for Stirling Development.
 “They can hold 21,000 cars on their current land.”